ronaldbosma/memoryfeed/sonarqube-in-azure.md

+---
+tags: [ "Azure", "Azure DevOps", "SonarQube" ]
+---

+# Host SonarQube in Azure

-How to run SonarQube in Azure DevOps using an Azure Container instance: https://www.azuredevopslabs.com/labs/vstsextend/sonarqube/.
+How to use SonarQube in Azure DevOps using an Azure Container instance to host SonarQube: https://www.azuredevopslabs.com/labs/vstsextend/sonarqube/.

 - Start Cloud Shell in Azure Portal with Bash.
 - Create Resource Group: